Shidacea/Shidacea-CPP/README.md

 Functions may reference other classes, but you should put inherited classes inside the file of their superclass.

 The order of loading the script folders is: core -> custom/scenes -> custom/entities -> custom/Game.rb -> custom/Main.rb

+## Linux

+This project should (read: SHOULD) run on Linux systems.
+However, several libraries are required to do so (see documentation for SFML).

+Tested distributions:
+* WSL Ubuntu 18.04 (yep, it DOES work, but only if you install GCC 8)